petter-holmberg/elements/README.md

 `reduce_balanced` takes a loadable range, a binary operation, optionally a unary function, and a zero value.
 It performs balanced reduction, storing intermediate reductions in a `binary_counter`.
 The default function is `load`.
 This algorithm minimizes the cost of applying the operation if the size of a reduced object is the sum of the sizes of the original objects and the complexity of applying the reduction operation grows linearly with the sizes of its arguments.

+## Partitioning

+`is_partitioned` takes a loadable range and a unary predicate.
+It checks if the range is partitioned according to the predicate, with all elements not satisfying the predicate preceding the elements satisfying the predicate.

+`partition_point_counted` takes a forward position, a distance, and a unary predicate, assuming that the range from the position to the position + distance is partitioned according to the predicate.
+Using bisection, it returns the position of the first element satisfying the predicate.

+`partition_point` takes a loadable forward range and a unary predicate, assuming that the range is partitioned according to the predicate.
+Using bisection, it returns the position of the first element satisfying the predicate.

 ## Searching

+### Binary search

+The functions in `search.h` implement algorithms based on binary search, as described in [Knuth3](#Knuth3), Chapter 6.2.

+`search_binary_lower` takes a loadable forward range and a relation defaulting to `less`, assuming that the range is ordered in accordance with the relation.
+It returns the position of the first element satisfying the relation.

+`search_binary_upper` takes a loadable forward range and a relation defaulting to `less`, assuming that the range is ordered in accordance with the relation.
+It returns the successor to the position of the last element satisfying the relation.

+`search_binary` takes a loadable forward range and a relation defaulting to `less`, assuming that the range is ordered in accordance with the relation.
+It finds the `bounded_range` of elements satisfying the relation.

 ### Linear search